florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

 Multiple connection component
 =============================
 Some components like splitter, buses fuel systems or gearboxes, can have multiple connections.
 Here is demonstrated how those components should be defined in the PT file.
+For the `gearbox` and `speed_reducer` components, the number of input and output connections does not need to be specified — this is automatically handled by the powertrain builder.

 .. code:: yaml
+    gearbox_1:
+    id: fastga_he.pt_component.gearbox
+    position:  # Installation position

+    speed_reducer_1:
+    id: fastga_he.pt_component.speed_reducer
+    position:  # Installation position

     fuel_system_1:
     id: fastga_he.pt_component.fuel_system